Lifes-A-Glitch/lifesagltich.github.io/README.md

  ```
  just to make sure that gems dependencies are installed and checked.

- To execure and serve (locally) a Jekyll site, run:
+ To execute and serve (locally) a Jekyll site, run:
  ```shell
  bundle exec jekyll serve
  ```